polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-This macro generates the API implementations for the client side and provides it through the `RuntimeApi` and `RuntimeApiImpl` struct type.
+This macro generates the API implementations for the client side providing it through the `RuntimeApi` and `RuntimeApiImpl` struct type.

 **What It Does**

-The macro define the `RuntimeApi` and `RuntimeApiImpl` exposed to Substrate node client.
+The macro defines the `RuntimeApi` and `RuntimeApiImpl` exposed to the Substrate node client.
 It provides implementation details of the RuntimeApiImpl based on the setup and appended user specified implementation in the `RuntimeApiImpl`.

 **Doc. and Example**